U.S., Coalition Continue Strikes Against ISIS

 Strikes in Syria

-In Syria, coalition military forces conducted nine strikes consisting of 31 engagements against ISIS targets:
+In Syria, coalition military forces conducted eight strikes consisting of 11 engagements against ISIS targets:

--- Near Tabqah, two strikes engaged an ISIS tactical unit and suppressed an ISIS tactical unit.
+-- Near Raqqa, two strikes engaged an ISIS tactical unit, destroyed two vehicles, and suppressed an ISIS tactical unit.

 Strikes in Iraq

-In Iraq, coalition military forces conducted seven strikes consisting of 45 engagements against ISIS targets, coordinated with and in support of the Iraqi government:
+In Iraq, Coalition military forces conducted nine strikes consisting of 72 engagements against ISIS targets, coordinated with and in support of Iraq’s government.